uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

    } // namespace onedal::%ALGORITHM%

-Each algorithm's meta-parameter is mapped to the property that shall satisfy the following requirements:
+Each meta-parameter of an algorithm is mapped to a property that satisfies the following requirements:

-- Properties are defined by means of getter and setter method.
+- Properties are defined with getter and setter methods.
 The underlying class field that stores the property's value is never exposed in the descriptor interface.

-- The getter returns value of the underlying class field.
+- The getter returns the value of the underlying class field.

-- The setter accepts the only parameter of property's type and assigns it to the underlying class field.
+- The setter accepts only one parameter of the property's type and assigns it to the underlying class field.

-- Most of the properties are preset with default values, but some of them are initialized by passing required parameters to the constructor.
+- Most of the properties are preset with default values, others are initialized by passing the required parameters to the constructor.

 - The setter returns a reference to the descriptor object to allow chaining calls as shown in the example below.